 Installment Payments for Disabled Persons and Over-65 Taxpayers

 If you have a disabled exemption or an over 65 exemption you are eligible to pay your taxes in installments without penalty or interest.
-Please contact your appraisal district for more information.
+Please contact the Tax Office for more information.

 If you are 65 years of age or older or are disabled and the property is your residence homestead, you should contact the Appraisal District regarding any entitlement you may have to a postponement in the payment of your taxes.